codio/site/source/docs/specifics/php-brew.html.md

 Start by opening up a Terminal window (Tools->Terminal).

 ##Install PHP
-If you have not already done so, install PHP
+If you have not already done so, install PHP and the required modules

-	parts install php5
+	parts install php5 php5-zlib php5-apache2

 ##Download PHPBrew